The Meaning of Numbers: The Number 119

 Number One Hundred Nineteen and Creation

-And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit (periy) tree yielding fruit (periy) after his kind, whose seed is in itself, upon the earth: and it was so (Genesis 1:11, KJV).
+And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit (periy) tree yielding fruit (periy) after his kind, whose seed is in itself, upon the earth: and it was so.

-Another word found 119 times is used to describe Adam and Eve's feelings toward their nakedness before sin enters the picture.
-The Hebrew word bush, Strong's #H954, is sometimes translated as "confounded" in the King James.
-The majority of the time, however, it is translated as "ashamed" as in Genesis 2.
+The word bush is used to describe Adam and Eve's feelings toward their nakedness before sin enters the picture.
+The word is sometimes translated as "confounded" in the King James but the majority of the time it is "ashamed" as in Genesis 2.

 Number 119 and the Psalms